architectdrone/FroggerReloaded/README.md

 # Tests

-To launch tests, navigate to the tests directory, and run "python test.py" from the command line.
+To launch tests, navigate to the tests directory, and double click on "runTests.bat".

 # Libraries